cambridge-cares/TheWorldAvatar/Agents/FHAgent/README.md

 The agent will be packaged to a .war file for the deployment.
 As the agent will instantiate timeseries data and derivation instances, a connection to a POSTgresql database and a knowledge graph is required.

 ### Using the stack
 The agent can function with and without using the stack.
-The option for this is available in the `agent.properties` file.
-Setting the `use_stack` properties to `true` will send the data to the data bridge agent via the url specified in the `data_bridge.url` property.

-If used without the stack, the JDBC URL and SPARQL endpoint provided in the `client.properties` file will be used as the Postgres DB and triple store.
+A config file is provided in `./stack-manager-input-config-service/`

 ### Requirements
 It is required to have access to a knowledge graph SPARQL endpoint and Postgres database.
 These can run on the same machine